testness/work-flavors/helpful-resources.md

 ## Context
-This is a curated list of resources that were very helpful to me in my early days as an offering manager (OM)/product leader.
-Some of these items I was using before I was an OM, back when I was QA or scrum master (and sometimes both).
+This is a curated list of resources that were very helpful to me in my early days as an offering manager (OM)/product leader and that remain relevant to me in mentoring and coaching agile team members on quality.
+Some of these items I was using before I was an OM, back when I was focused QA or scrum master (and sometimes both).
 I hope you also find these helpful for *sharpening the saw* no matter the role on project teams.
 These are links I tend to share or refer back to over and over.

 ## Software and Product Leadership, Quality, Culture!
 * [Esther Derby](https://estherderby.com/) - Leadership, creating environments for teams to thrive.